 Project TeamAna Vieira, Ricardo Freitas, Couto Silva, Fernando Vaguinho

-From the architect.
+Text description provided by the architects.
 Projects for equipments are always understood as design and construction opportunities.
 They are capable of hosting complex programs, which may play important parts in the day to day lives of the people who benefit from its existence.

 In the case of the Educational and Clinic Centre – “República da Pequenada” – the proposed program includes Pediatrics, Obstetrics, Speech Therapy, Psychology and Occupational Therapy, in addition to accompanied study rooms, and meals and play areas.